Q-Leap-Networks/debian-awscli/README.rst

 Accessing Services With Global Endpoints
 ----------------------------------------

-Some services, such as AWS Identity and Access Management (IAM), AWS Security Token Service (STS), and Amazon Simple Email Service (SES) have a single, global endpoint rather than different endpoints for each region.
+Some services, such as AWS Identity and Access Management (IAM) have a single, global endpoint rather than different endpoints for each region.